progressivis/progressivis/doc/custom_modules.md

-# Custom Modules
+# Writing New Modules

 New modules can be programmed in Python.
 They require some understanding of the internals of ProgressiVis.
 We introduce the main mechanisms step by step here.

 To summarize, a module has a simple life cycle.
 It is first created and then connected to other modules in a dataflow graph.
 At some later point, the dataflow is [validated by the scheduler](#validity).
 If something is wrong, the new dataflow is not installed in the scheduler since the program is invalid in some way and should be fixed by the user.
-For example, a required input slot is missing in a new module.
+For example, a required input slot is not connected to the module.

 Once the dataflow graph is validated, the module is runnable and its state turns to **ready**.
 When the module is **run**, its method `run_step()` is called with a few parameters; this is where the execution takes place.